Introduction to Buddhist meditation and Dharma teachings for people aged 18-35ish

 Strathean is based around a large two storey house and its annexes.
 There are mostly shared single-sex rooms which will be assigned to you on arrival.
 There a few single rooms for people with special needs.
 Please contact the organiser if you need a single room.

 All food is provided.
-Meals are vegan but there is milk and yoghurt available for vegetarians.
+Meals are vegan.
 If you have a special dietary need please let the organiser know when you book.

 These duties are shared by the retreatants.